 The best method of coping with these issues is a fence.
 I planted numerous bulbs daily.
 When I came out the next morning to water them, they were dug up or were missing.
 I realized the holes as armadillo holes and placed four foot welded wire fencing around the replanted bulbs.
 The next morning, I could see holes all around the backyard, but none within the fence.
 Problem solved.

 If fencing is not practical, though, you’ve got two options.
 It’s possible to shoot the armadillo, if you’re somewhere that is allowed and you are able to grab it, or it is possible to trap it.
-I’d go with trapping it, myself.
+I’d go with trapping it by Fort Lauderdale Iguana Removal.

 Get one with at least 10 X 12 X 32 inches of distance.
 Place the trap on paths or near the burrow.
 Armadillos can be tricky to trap only because they do not follow a set pattern.